ImageMagick/Usage-Markdown/anim_mods/index.md

 This is actually more optimal than if it had drawn on the actual sub-frame images themselves.

 This method will let you overlay any sort of annotation, copyright notice, or watermark you like.
-Of course you may need to use the special [Layers Composition](#composite) technique to actually overlay a image onto every frame in a animation.
+Of course you may need to use the special [Layers Composition](#composite) technique to actually overlay an image onto every frame in an animation.

-If you get really good you can even do so far as doing [Animation Merging](#merging) to overlay a animated copyright notice on your animation.
+If you get really good, you can even go so far as [Animation Merging](#merging) overlaying an animated copyright notice on your animation.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
 > While this 'coalesce-optimize' technique will work with most operations involving animations, especially with IM's optimizer, there are some operations that do such drastic changes to images, such as major color changes, and shadings, and with semi-transparency, that the resulting animation failing to optimize very well.

-For example just about any "`-resize`" operation is likely to produce a animation that will optimize very badly afterward due major color changes.
+For example, just about any "`-resize`" operation is likely to produce an animation that will optimize very badly afterward due to major color changes.
 See [Resizing Animations](#resize) below for solutions to this.

 ### Frame by Frame - modifying one frame at a time {#frame_mod}